;Gardening Myths and Misconceptions Debunked Scroll to top

 1. Myth: Planting in good soil means there is no need to fertilize.

 Fact: While it’s true that planting in good soil is essential, all plants need certain nutrients to grow.
 Over time, the soil will lose some of these nutrients, which is why fertilization is necessary.
 However, too much fertilization can cause the “burning” of the plants.
-You should test your soil first to determine its nutrient levels, then select a fertilizer that complements what the plants need.
+You should test your soil first to determine its nutrient levels, then select a fertilizer that complements the plants’ needs.

 2. Myth: Fertilizer is always necessary for healthy plants.

 Fact: While fertilizing can be beneficial, it’s not always necessary for healthy plants.
 Plants can get nutrients from the soil, sunlight, and water.
-In some cases, too much fertilizer can actually harm plants and lead to stunted growth or even death.
+In some cases, too much fertilizer can harm plants, leading to stunted growth or even death.
 Remember, before adding fertilizer, soil test.
 This can help you decide what type of fertilizer to use and how much to apply.

 3. Myth: Watering plants during the hottest part of the day is the best time to water.

 Fact: This is one of the most common myths in gardening, and it’s wholly inaccurate.
 Watering plants during the hottest part of the day causes the water to evaporate quickly.
-As it evaporates, it can take some of the plant’s moisture with it, which means the plant won’t receive the nourishment it needs.
+As it evaporates, it can take some of the plant’s moisture with it, leaving the plant without the nourishment it needs.

-Instead, water plants in the early morning or late evening when the temperatures are cooler, and the water can penetrate the soil and plants.
+Instead, water plants in the early morning or late evening when temperatures are cooler, so the water can penetrate the soil and reach the plants.

 4. Myth: Adding stones or gravel at the bottom of pots helps drainage.

-Fact: When you add stones or gravel at the bottom of your pots, it can actually cause issues with drainage.
-Water will accumulate in the soil above the stones and may cause root rot or fungal disease.
-In fact, planting the plant too deep can also cause this issue.
+Fact: Adding stones or gravel to the bottom of your pots can actually cause drainage issues.
+Water will accumulate in the soil above the stones, potentially causing root rot or fungal disease.
+In fact, planting the plant too deeply can also cause this issue.
 There needs to be a balance in the soil to help roots receive the necessary nutrients.

-Instead, fill the entire planter with soil and use a material such as perlite or vermiculite to improve drainage.
-And choose a planter that is advantageous to drainage.
-Perhaps, a cedar planter
+Instead, fill the entire planter with soil and add perlite or vermiculite to improve drainage.
+And choose a planter that promotes drainage.
+Perhaps, a cedar planter?

 5. Myth: All the leaves on a plant should be removed to promote growth.